OneBeat 2020 Application

 Can I participate in only part of the program?

-No, OneBeat Fellows must commit to participating in the entire program, which will last approximately 28 days, starting in the fall of 2017.
+No, OneBeat Fellows must commit to participating in the entire program:

-Will there be post-OneBeat activities for OneBeat Fellows after the program in fall 2017?
+Will there be activities for OneBeat Fellows after the program?

 Yes.
-We encourage OneBeat Fellows to be part of a vibrant and growing OneBeat online community, through which Fellows continue to be able to collaborate on new works and project ideas.
+We encourage our Fellows to be part of a vibrant and growing Found Sound Nation / OneBeat online community, through which Fellows continue to be able to collaborate on new works and project ideas.